Key Takeaways:

 Have you ever dreamed of winning the lottery or inheriting a large sum of money?
 Most people have.
 Yet, riches that fall into our hands can sometimes quickly slip through our fingers.

-One study found that one third of the people who received an inheritance had negative savings within two years of the event.
+One study found that one-third of the people who received an inheritance had negative savings within two years of the event.
 1

 Alex Lasarev grew up in a modest household.
 Thanks to her frugal mother, she inherited over $1 million as a teenager.
-But a lifestyle filled with luxury and bad investments drained her fortune and financially, she ended up back where she started.2
+But a lifestyle filled with luxury and bad investments drained her fortune, and financially, she ended up back where she started.2

 Maureen O’Conner married the founder of Jack in the Box.
 His passing left her with an inheritance valued at over $50 million.
 But a series of unfortunate events left her destitute.3